June Bacon-Bercey: Early life and education

-Bacon-Bercey was born and raised in Wichita, Kansas in 1928.
+Bacon-Bercey was born and raised in Wichita, Kansas, in 1928.
 Her father was an attorney and her mother a music teacher.
 Her father died when she was young, and her mother remarried and moved to Florida, leaving her to be raised by an aunt and uncle.
-She was an only child that enjoyed bike riding, hiking, playing the piano, and participating in Girl Scouts activities.
+She was an only child who enjoyed bike riding, hiking, playing the piano, and participating in Girl Scouts activities.
 A high school physics teacher is credited for noticing Bacon-Bercey’s interest in water displacement and buoyancy and encouraging her to pursue a career in meteorology.

 She first attended a private college close to home with an intent to major in math, but she left Friends University after two years to pursue a degree in meteorology.
 She then attended and earned her bachelor's degree in 1954 from the University of California, Los Angeles (UCLA), which at that time was one of the few schools in the nation to offer a four-year degree in atmospheric science.
 She faced opposition and discouragement in her pursuit of her meteorology degree, as she stated during a 1977 interview for a Baltimore Sun article, "When I chose my major, my adviser, who is still at U.C.L.A., advised me to go into home economics...
 I got a D in home economics and an A in thermodynamics.”
 Bacon-Bercey became the first African American woman to be conferred a meteorology degree from UCLA.

 She earned a Masters of Public Administration (MPA) from the Journalism School of University of Southern California in 1979.
-At the age of 59, she earned a teaching credential to be able to serve as a county relief teacher for elementary and high school math and science courses until she was in her 80s, with her last assignments at Westmoor High School in Daly City, California.
+At the age of 59, she earned a teaching credential to be able to serve as a county relief teacher for elementary and high school math and science courses.
+She taught until she was in her 80s, with her last assignments at Westmoor High School in Daly City, California.